acw414/eLISA/README.md

   - add the code that runs the Rcodes in the Bash script .
   - ~need to remove empty lines from finalsamplecolumn files~
   - need a section saying all the requirement for the input file .
-    - say the input file cannot have the words "column" in the filename
+    - say the input file cannot have the string "column" in the filename
     - say it needs to be a tab-delimited table with semicolons seperating the taxonomic info in the last column
-    - the input file cannot have the string "column" in its file name
   - make the readme look nice. add the vingette(??) and the other things listed in the project details
     - maybe make a flow chart of how the program works idk?

 ***How the README should be structured, according to https://github.com/pceeb/UCLA_Spring_2019/tree/master/Term_project***
 **The Readme (125 pts)**

 **Introduction:** This section indicates the purpose of the program and provides background and a justification for why the program was created.
 **Program Workflow:** This section provides an operation overview of what the program does.
 A flowchart or some other diagram might be helpful, but is not required.
 **Dependencies:** To run a program users may need to have dependencies installed.
 Indicate which dependencies are required for you program.